tlively/learn-gfx-hal/book/src/02_clear_the_window.md

 you can usually assume that Vulkan semantics apply.

 * We `submit` a `Submission` into the `CommandQueue`.
-Instead of giving a count and a pointer to an array of "VkSubmitInto", we give a single `Submission`, which is itself composed of `IntoIterator` things that I assume get iterated over.
-I don't know why it's flipped around like that instead of just having us pass in a `&[SubmissionInfo]`, which would be the closest to Vulkan.
-Probably some other backend forced a divergence.
-Even that explanation doesn't make sense, this function should just be accepting a slice.
-Oh well.
+Instead of giving a count and a pointer to an array of "VkSubmitInfo", we give a single `Submission`, which is itself composed of `IntoIterator` things that I assume get iterated over. _Unfortunately_, since each backend has to handle the info in slightly different ways, we have to pay for that cross-platform benefit by things sometimes being a little less clear on our end.
 * We optionally give a "fence" which gets "signalled" once all of the submitted command buffers have completed execution.
 We'll talk about that in a moment.